Big Brother 8 house revealed! May 22, 2007

 Dunfermline landmark March 11, 2006

-Posted by cobaltmale in architechture, photography, scotland.1 comment so far
+Posted by cobaltmale in architechture, photography, scotland.

 A February 2006 shot of one of Dunfermline’s landmarks under a fairly rare azure sky.